 The Ouray Ice Park and San Juan backcounty are home to literally hundreds of beginner, intermediate and advanced level single- and multi-pitch ice and mixed routes.
 Our regularly scheduled programs will have you working on techniques from basic climbing skills, movement, anchor building, rescue technique, to leadership skills on single-pitch terrain or leading multi-pitch routes.

 Introductory level climbers will learn the basics of ice climbing, crampons, ice tools, ice screws, ice bollards, belaying, knots and hitches as well as to top-roping techniques.
 Climbers will learn the basics required to be a competent top-roping partner for more experienced climbers.

+Additional dates available on a private basis.
+Call for details.
 Ice Climbing - Intermediate/Advanced Waterfall Ice

 Intermediate and advanced level students learn to apply ice climbing techniques on steeper ground and gain the skills to follow and lead climbs in a multi-pitch setting.